会社設立 · Japan Incorporation

 Subject to Japanese company law requirements and Aplash terms.

-Two Structures, One Decision
+Two Structures,

 The structure you choose shapes your banking relationships, investor credibility, and administrative overhead for years to come.
 We help you choose correctly, then handle everything from initial planning to registration number.